 Join Menlo School’s vibrant community!

 Whether you are a faculty or a staff member, you are part of Menlo’s mission to empower students to explore and expand their interests, reach their fullest potential, develop the skills necessary for success in college, and become ethical, responsible, and engaged members of ever wider communities.
 Menlo School believes that students are better educated and prepared to succeed when the School community—students, families, faculty, administration, and staff— reflects the diversity of the Bay Area.

 At Menlo, you will work with diverse, intelligent colleagues who are passionate about education and learning.
 We are looking for teachers to share the joy of learning and exploration.
 Menlo School provides its teachers with exceptional resources and facilities, small class sizes, professional development opportunities, outstanding students, and amazing benefits.
-Teachers who are new to Menlo, become part of a comprehensive first-year orientation program which takes them through every step of the year.
+Teachers who are new to Menlo, become part of a comprehensive first-year orientation program that takes them through every step of the year.
 Visit our Video Gallery to hear our students and teachers talk about the Menlo experience.

 Administration and Staff